CBonnell/caa-issuemail/draft-bonnell-caa-issuemail.md

 # The "issuemail" Property Tag Syntax

-This document defines the "issuemail" property tag.
-The presence of one or more "issuemail" property tags in the Relevant Resource Record Set (RFC 8659) indicates that the domain is requesting that Certification Authorities  restrict the issuance of certificates that certify email addresses.
+This document defines the "issuemail" Property Tag.
+The presence of one or more "issuemail" Properties in the Relevant Resource Record Set ([RFC8659]) indicates that the domain is requesting that Certification Authorities restrict the issuance of certificates that certify email addresses.

 The CAA "issuemail" Property Value has the following sub-syntax